Downside ball game: "The Ball Place"

 The Wall is a massive structure, some 12 metres high by 30 wide, comprising two playing walls, each with angled wings, and an open-fronted shelter forming a sort of distance-piece between them.
 It was within a few years of the opening of this grand court that Bat-and-Ball made its appearance.

 The game can be traced from at least when the Gregorian community made its first purchase of property at Stratton-on-the-Fosse by a deed dated 25 March 1814, the estate consisted of the building we now know as the Old House, some farm buildings behind it and about one hundred acres of farmland.
 The need for self-sufficiency meant that much of this land had to remain under agriculture and it was only very gradually that successive fields were taken into use as grounds and pitches.
 It was inevitable in these circumstances that ball games were largely informal ad hoc pastimes during the various breaks for recreation - and there is a similar version from Douai from which this evolved.

 There had in fact been no fewer than three ball places at Downside before 1854.
-The first, put up soon after our arrival in 1814, was roughly at a point just south of the present 'Parrot Cage'.
+The first, put up soon after the school's arrival in 1814, was roughly at a point just south of the present 'Parrot Cage'.
 This was probably demolished or moved in 1823 to make room for the Old Chapel block.
 The second seems to have been where the Main Hall of Downside School now stands and was apparently replaced on the same or a nearby site by a new one in 1831.
 This, too, was overtaken by the need for a new study room (now the Main Hall) and theatre (now, the Petre Library), which were opened in 1854.
-Thus it was that in that same year, by subscription (what we would now call an appeal), the present Ball Place, or, more accurately, the pair of ball places, was erected.
+Thus it was that in that same year, by subscription (now called an appeal), the present Ball Place, or, more accurately, the pair of ball places, was erected.

-As originally landscaped, the playing area fanned out eastward to form a series of pleasing, if somewhat useless, terraced steps that descended to the curious 'temporary' building which we now know as the Gasquet Hall.
+As originally landscaped, the playing area fanned out eastward to form a series of pleasing, if somewhat useless, terraced steps that descended to the curious 'temporary' building now known as the Gasquet Hall.
 Thirty years later, a pious benefactor, known only from the (still legible) inscription on the plinth, Ora pro me datore 1884, erected a large stone statue of Our Lady at the centre of the second step.
 A few yards further down were two beech trees, each encircled by an outdoor seat, which lasted until the late 1940s.
-The whole grand design was much reduced and unbalanced in 1958, and again in 1963, by the intrusion of two modern buildings, leaving the Statue of Our Lady somewhat incongruously facing the blank gable end of what we still call the New Classrooms.
+The whole grand design was much reduced and unbalanced in 1958, and again in 1963, by the intrusion of two modern buildings, leaving the Statue of Our Lady somewhat incongruously facing the blank gable end of the New Classrooms.